Ignatius van der Beken

 Ignatius van der Beken (11 December 1689, Antwerp - 7 June 1774, Antwerp), was a Flemish genre, portrait and still life painter.
 He was a court painter of Johann Wilhelm, Elector Palatine.

 Life

-He became an apprentice in the Guild of St. Luke of Antwerp in the Guild year 1700-1701 as a pupil of Willem van Herp the Younger.
+He became an apprentice in the Guild of St. Luke of Antwerp in the Guild year 1700–1701 as a pupil of Willem van Herp the Younger.
 He resided in Düsseldorf from 1712 to 1716 where he was a court painter of Johann Wilhelm, Elector Palatine.

-He returned to Antwerp where he is registered again a master in the Guild of St. Luke in the guild year 1716–1717.
-Between 1722 and 1749 he serves seven times as the dean of the Guild.
+He returned to Antwerp where he registered again as a master in the Guild of St. Luke in the guild year 1716–1717.
+Between 1722 and 1749 he served seven times as the dean of the Guild.
 He is recorded in 1733 in Mainz as he portrayed the Prince-Bishop and Elector Philipp Karl von Eltz-Kempenich and other dignitaries.
+He was married to Geertrudis Elisabeth Meusses.

 He was the master of Clemens-Augustinus Everaerts and Guiglielmus Vasel.

 Work

 Van der Beken painted mainly genre scenes and merry companies as well as still lifes.
 He is also documented as having worked as a portrait painter but these works have been lost.
 He is known for several genre groups (four examples in the National Gallery of Denmark, Copenhagen).
 These are executed in a limited palette and muted colors.

 Flower still lifes by him are close in style to that of Jan Baptist Bosschaert.